kevinsea/Insight-Wiki-Stage/Proposed 4.0 Changes.md

 Note that here we told Insight to put the Napkins inside the Glasses.

+**4.0-alpha1 - more than two child levels on an interface isn't implemented yet**

 Mixing up one-to-many and one-to-many (Beer can go in many glasses, Wine snobs only use one particular glass):

 	interface IBarDatabase